Yala Peak Climbing

 Yala Peak stands at an elevation of 5,530 meters, making it one of the most accessible trekking peaks in Nepal for beginner mountaineers.
 It is located in the beautiful Langtang region in Nepal.

-During the climb, Yala Peak offers a non-technical ascent that still provides high- altitude thrill and panoramic Mountain views of nearby giants such as Langtang Lirung, Ganesh Himal, Shishapangma, and Dorje Lakpa.
+During the climb, Yala Peak offers a non-technical ascent that still provides high-altitude thrills and panoramic Mountain views of nearby giants such as Langtang Lirung, Ganesh Himal, Shishapangma, and Dorje Lakpa.
 The height is ideal for hikers who want to experience climbing without dealing with the extreme challenges of technical peaks.

 Yala Peak Climbing FAQs